openrewrite/rewrite-rewrite/README.md

 ### What is this?

-This project implements an [Rewrite module](https://github.com/openrewrite/rewrite) that performs common tasks for OpenRewrite recipes.
+This project implements a [Rewrite module](https://github.com/openrewrite/rewrite) that performs common tasks for OpenRewrite recipes.

 Browse [a selection of recipes available through this module in the recipe catalog](https://docs.openrewrite.org/recipes/java/Recipe).